akikuno/calcs/README.md

 | Speed         | Slow🐢             |  Fast🐇                        |  Fast🐇                  |

-### Tool Selection Guide

-- `calcs`: when a SAM file does not have MD tags.
-- `cstag-cli`: when a SAM or BAM file has MD tags and you expect SAM or BAM output.
+Instead of `calcs`, we recommend using either `cstag-cli` or `sam2paf`.
-- `sam2paf`: when a SAM file has MD tags and you expect PAF output.
+If a SAM file lacks MD tags, you can first add these tags using `samtools calmd` and then apply `cstag-cli`.